FelixSchuster/INNO1/README.md

 ```

 ## Features
-The following HTML/XHTML Entities are translated to their actual Values:
+The following HTML/XHTML entities are translated to their actual values:

 | Key | Value |
 | :--- | :--- |